osrf/gazebo_tutorials/haptix_world_sim_api/tutorial.md

 ## Run the code: MATLAB, Octave on Linux

-First see [sim API tutorial Example section](http://gazebosim.org/tutorials?tut=haptix_sim_api&cat=haptix#Example) on how to run Matlab or Octave scripts.
+First see [world API tutorial Example section](http://gazebosim.org/tutorials?tut=haptix_sim_api&cat=haptix#Example) on how to run Matlab or Octave scripts.

 Next, invoke the `custom_world.m` script in Matlab or Octave command prompt and the sphere should change color from green to red as the hand passes through it: